dakr11/PRPL/README.md

 # Investigation of the feasibility of the plasma position stabilization at tGOLEM
 The project aims to investigate the feasibility of plasma position stabilization at Tokamak GOLEM.

 > *Reduce uncertainties from the past.
-First understand, then construct*
+First understand, then construct.*
 >
 > *Gather the information on plasma position stabilization in one place.*
 >